Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 3. No employee may corruptly use or attempt to use that employment or any property or resource within that employment to secure a privilege, benefit, or exemption for such employee or anyone else.
 (Chapter 112.313(6), F.S.)

-4. No employee may disclose or use information not available to the general public which was gained because of that employee's position for personal benefit or for the personal benefit of another person or business entity.
+4. No employee may disclose or use information not available to the general public, which was gained because of that employee's position, for personal benefit or for the personal benefit of another person or business entity.
 (Chapter 112.313(8), F.S.)

 5. No faculty member shall require the use of a textbook written by the faculty member without complying with University policy concerning the use of such textbooks.
+(See section 7 of this Handbook under “Textbook use.”

 Exemptions under Chapter 112.313(12), Florida Statutes

-1. The business is awarded under a system of sealed, competitive bidding to the lowest or best bidder and: (a) the employee or the employee's spouse or child has in no way participated in the determination of the bid specifications or the determination of the lowest or best bidder; (b) the employee or spouse or child has in no way used or attempted to use his or her influence to persuade the institution or any personnel thereof to enter such a contract other than by the mere submission of the bid; and (c) the employee prior to or at the time of the submission of the bid has filed a statement with the Department of State disclosing the interest of the employee, spouse, or child in and the nature of the intended business.
+1. The business is awarded under a system of sealed, competitive bidding to the lowest or best bidder and: (a) the employee or the employee's spouse or child has in no way participated in the determination of the bid specifications or the determination of the lowest or best bidder; (b) the employee or spouse or child has in no way used or attempted to use their influence to persuade the institution or any personnel thereof to enter such a contract other than by the mere submission of the bid; and (c) the employee prior to or at the time of the submission of the bid has filed a statement with the Department of State disclosing the interest of the employee, spouse, or child in and the nature of the intended business.

 2. The purchase or sale is for legal advertising in a newspaper for any utilities service or for passage on a common carrier.